CCPA Data Broker Opt-Out Guide 2026: Use California Law to Remove Your Data

 Generate CCPA-compliant opt-out emails instantly

-OfflistMe generates properly-worded CCPA deletion requests for 300+ brokers.
-You send them from your own inbox — no account, no ID, one-time $5.
+OfflistMe has a free tier and generates properly-worded CCPA deletion requests for 1000+ brokers.
+You send them from your own inbox, no account, no ID, with paid options starting at $9 (one-time).

 Start with 3 brokers free →